threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_digital_ocean.md

 ### 6.2 Monitor Boot Process
 1. Use Digital Ocean's recovery console to watch the boot process
-2. You should see the GRUB menu with ZeroOS option selected by default
+2. You should see the GRUB menu with Zero OS option selected by default
-3. ZeroOS will download and boot (this may take several minutes)
+3. Zero OS will download and boot (this may take several minutes)

 ### 6.3 Post-Boot Configuration
 After successful boot:
-1. Set up public configuration in ZeroOS dashboard
+1. Set up public configuration in Zero OS dashboard
 2. Configure DNS settings for your domain
 3. Reboot the VM after configuration changes
 4. Verify network connectivity and gateway functionality